GLOBAL MARKETS-Roller-coaster Q1 ends with dollar down, stocks flat

 Shanghai shares have been an even bigger loser, having dropped about 15 percent since the start of the year.

-(Additional reporting by Marc Jones in London and A. Ananthalakshmi in Singapore; Editing by Nick Zieminski and James Dalgleish)
+(Additional reporting by Marc Jones in London, A. Ananthalakshmi in Singapore; Editing by Gareth Jones and Nick Zieminski)

 * Dollar recovers some ground after five straight daily falls